ARM-software/tarmac-trace-utilities/doc/index.rst

   These are purely visual separators and have no semantic significance.

+  Sometimes a register update only specifies part of the new contents of the register.
+This is indicated by specifying some bytes as ``--`` instead of a pair of hex digits.
+The semantics are that those bytes of the register are unaffected by the update.
+For example, some RTL simulators will log an update to a floating-point register such as ``d0`` or ``d1`` by representing it as a partial update of the overlapping vector register such as ``q0``.

 *interpretation*
   Some variants of Tarmac follow the raw register value with a more human-readable interpretation of its contents.
 For example, an